-Origins Available: German
+- Origins Available:

 Early Origins of the Marxen family

 The surname Marxen was first found in Austria, where the name could be considered to have made a great contribution to the feudal society which became the backbone of modern Europe.
 The name became prominent in local affairs and branched into many houses which played important roles in the local and national conflicts, with each group seeking power and status in an ever changing territorial profile.

 Important Dates for the Marxen family

 This web page shows only a small excerpt of our Marxen research.
-Another 239 words (17 lines of text) covering the years 1818, 1863, 1875, 1881, and 1883 are included under the topic Early Marxen History in all our PDF Extended History products and printed products wherever possible.
+Another 102 words (7 lines of text) covering the years 1818, 1863, 1875, 1881, and 1883 are included under the topic Early Marxen History in all our PDF Extended History products and printed products wherever possible.

 Marxen Spelling Variations